Asics Gel Equation 7 Review Facts

 Runners were pleased with the comfort of the shoe but some complained that the upper fit a bit too snugly.
 It's probably a good idea to try a half size larger to ensure a proper fit.

 The men's version of the Asics Gel Equation 7 weighs about 10.4 ounces and the women's version weighs about 8.6 ounces.
 The shoe's Trusstic System ensures the shoe is structurally sound without adding on weight.
 The Gel Equation 7 is not the lightest neutral shoe available but wearers were pleased with the shoe overall and did not feel it was too bulky.
-The mid-weight shoe is a decent option for runners just starting out.
+A mid-weight shoe is a decent option for runners just starting out.

 The upper of the Asics Gel Equation 7 is covered in breathable mesh.
 The mesh material ensures the shoe can ventilate properly and keep the wearer's foot cool.
 Some runners felt the upper was uncomfortably tight and found this negatively impacted the shoe's breathability.
 Runners who are prone to sweaty feet might need to choose a larger sized shoe to get the best air circulation.
 If a shoe wraps around the foot too tightly it can warm up quickly and definitely ruin a run.
 When moisture builds up inside a shoe there's also a greater chance for blisters to form.